Two French red wines to buy for special occasions

 Three French red wines to buy for next year

 The communal or village-level wines of both Bordeaux and Burgundy offer solid examples of what each region has to offer at often very affordable prices.
-Exploring these fantastic red wines are a great way to learn about the regional differences that make them so distinctive.
-However, Bordeaux and Burgundy are not the only French regions that produce red wines built for ageing.
+Exploring these fantastic red wines is a great way to learn about the regional differences that make them so distinctive.
+However, Bordeaux and Burgundy are not the only French regions that produce red wines built for aging.

 4 & 5.
 Côte Rôtie and St Joseph